qiziAI/HunyuanVideo-1.5-fork/README.md

 ### Step 3: Install Attention Libraries

 * Flash Attention:
-  It's recommended to install Flash Attention for faster inference and reduced GPU memory consumption.
+  Install Flash Attention for faster inference and reduced GPU memory consumption.
   Detailed installation instructions are available at [Flash Attention](https://github.com/Dao-AILab/flash-attention).

 * Flex-Block-Attention:
   flex-block-attn is only required for sparse attention to achieve faster inference and can be installed by the following command: